 The guinea pigs are the cutest vegetarian pets in the world!
-We all love guinea pigs because of their adorable way of munching and chewing foods, right?
-Well, now we will discuss the butternut squash as possible food for cavies.
-Even though cavies are vegetarians, this doesn’t mean they can eat everything that grows in nature.
-Yes, they like fresh produce all the time, veggies, fruits, even roots, and herbs.
-But, sometimes, we like to introduce new foods to the cavy.
-And, with new foods, it is good to do some research before we give that food to the lovely cavy.
+They like fresh produce all the time, veggies, fruits, even roots, and herbs.
+Sometimes, we like to introduce new foods to the cavy.
+With new foods, it is good to do some research before we give that food to the lovely cavy.
 So, let’s see more about the butternut squash.

 Can guinea pigs eat butternut squash?
-Absolutely, yes.
-Guinea pigs can and they really love to eat squash.
-In fact, they like both types of squash; summer and winter squash.
+Guinea pigs can eat butternut squash.
 This fruit is beneficial for the cavy because it has some crucial nutrients the guinea pigs need for good health.
-They like the same parts of the squash as humans – the edible fleshy parts inside.
-However, as with any produce or healthy food, squash must be given in moderation.
-After all, it has certain ingredients which are not good for cavies – if consumed in excess.
+However, as with any produce or healthy food, it must be given in moderation.
+After all, it has certain ingredients which are not good for cavies, if consumed in excess.

 The butternut squash has many benefits.
-This fruit is not just tasty, but healthy too.
 This type of squash has a good amount of natural carbs and proteins.
 This means a slow and fast source of energy throughout the day.

 Also, the butternut squash has fibers.
 The fibers are essential for good and healthy digestion.
-They work up the intestines and help with faster digestion of foods.
-The squash has plenty of fibers!
+They work up the intestines and help with the faster digestion of foods.

 Nutrition Facts of Butternut Squash